 About the Author

 Award-winning Author Sarah C. Beasley (Sera Kunzang Lhamo) is a Buddhist practitioner in the Nyingma School, Dudjom Tersar lineage, and completed two traditional three-year retreats under the guidance of Lama Tsedrup Tharchin Rinpoche and Thinley Norbu Rinpoche.
-Over nearly three decades, Sarah received guidance from her Buddhist teachers, including Rev. Taitetsu Unno, about animal training, end-of-life pet care, the dying process, and perceiving pets as bodhisattvas.
+Over nearly three decades, Sarah received guidance from her Buddhist teachers, including Rev. Taitetsu Unno (Jodo Shinshu School), about animal training, end-of-life pet care, the dying process, and perceiving pets as bodhisattvas.

 Sarah has edited English, Tibetan, and Portuguese dharma teachings for Jnanasukha Foundation and Bero Jeydren Publications, and she publishes a monthly feature column Creativity and Contemplation for Buddhistdoor Global.
 Her essay Cosmo Perry was published in the 2016 Sounds True anthology The Dharma of Dogs.
 Sarah leads workshops based on a Tibetan Buddhist ceremony to guide the dead (Vajrasattva Ney Dren), enhanced with a Western expressive arts component.

 Sarah holds an MA in Educational Leadership from the Univ. of N. CO and a BA in Studio Art from Smith College.
 She is an experienced artist, dancer, Iyengar yoga practitioner, and educator with over twenty-five years teaching experience at all age levels.
 She has a lifelong passion for climbing mountains and has summited Mount Kenya and Mount Baker.
 She finds all aspects of life to be richer when in the company of animals, both wild and tame.